As shrubs encroach, their leaves drive the “wet” out of wetlands.

 Florida Atlantic University

-This work was supported by the U.S. Department of Energy, Office of Science, Office of Biological and Environmental Research, Terrestrial Ecosystem Science program (DE-SC0008310), with site data and access provided by the St. Johns River Water Management District.
+This work is supported by the Terrestrial Ecosystem Science program of the Office of Biological and Environmental Research (DE-SC0008310) within the U.S. Department of Energy Office of Science, with site data and access provided by the St. Johns River Water Management District.